MatteoSpadetto/race_dv_velocity/README.md

 ![Alt text](flow.png?raw=true "Title")

 This summary is just a base to give a structure to the project but it will be changed several times accordingly with the improvements.

+## Milestones

+1. Understand 3 + 1 methods:
+    * Long exposition for blurred frame analysis by FFT;
+    * Analysis of differences between two consecutive frames;
+    * EKF on direct measurements;
+    * [+1] Different kinds of direct measurements (GPS, Encoder, IMU);
+2. Introduction on direct measurements (more qualitative just to understand the state of art) and explenation of why there are not sufficient anymore;
+3. Explaining the EKF in order to use it for comparison with the other 2 main methods;
+3. QFD and comparison between the 3 main technologies and the different kinds of direct measurements:
+    * Long exposition for blurred frame analysis by FFT;
+    * Analysis of differences between two consecutive frames;
+    * EKF on direct measurements;
+4. Analyse the best 2 technologies also comparing them with EKF:
+    * Long exposition for blurred frame analysis by FFT;
+    * Analysis of differences between two consecutive frames;

 ## Reference